tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 ### II-A. Discussion
 - Above we can see that we have created a form of inheritance, where `gasVehicle` "inherits" properties from `vehicle`, and `vehicle` inherits properties from the default prototype object.
 - we can implement a form of overriding through property "shadowing" - properties added to `gasVehicle` will replace properties that are declared in its prototype objects.
-- but "inheritance" isn't really the right term for this extending of object dehavior, "delegation" is a better term - read on!
+- but "inheritance" isn't really the right term for this extending of object behavior, "delegation" is a better term - read on!

 ### II-B. Delegation & OLOO - "Objects Linked to Other Objects"
 In JavaScript, the prototype chain **links objects to other objects** - there are no classes in the language - not even in ES6, as we will see in the next chapter.

 The technique we have shown above uses *behavior delegation* to either extend or override state and behavior received from other objects.
+Objects *delegate* certain behavior to other objects, above,   `gasVehicle` *delegated* it's `move()` method to `vehicle`.

 These posts are required reading:
 - https://stackoverflow.com/questions/29788181/kyle-simpsons-oloo-pattern-vs-prototype-design-pattern
 - https://github.com/getify/You-Dont-Know-JS/blob/master/this%20&%20object%20prototypes/ch6.md#delegation-theory

+## III.
+Circle Sprites and Square Sprites

+Let's build a concrete example of OLOO by refactoring our circle sprite code.